 Perceiving the environment is a crucial task for every self driving vehicle.
 Different kinds of sensors and sophisticated algorithms are necessary to fulfill this task.
 However, in case of the formula student driverless challenge, the environment detection and recognition is limited.
 Each race track is made out of yellow (right) and blue (left) cones.
 No other obstacles are present on the race track.
 Therefor, the main goal of our vision system is to detect and classify all cones, that build up the race track.
 The exact knowledge about the race track is crucial for our path planing system.
 Our vision system relies on the information of two different sensors.

 The first sensor is the Ibeo Lux Light Detecting and Ranging Sensor (LiDAR) provided by the Ibeo Automotive Systems GmbH.
-As you can see in Figure 1. we have two LiDAR’s in the front and one LiDAR, facing backwards.
+In total, we have two LiDAR’s in the front and one LiDAR, facing backwards.

 The second sensor is the daA1600-60uc - Basler dart camera provided by the Basler AG.
 We use two cameras, mounted to the main hoop right behind the driver seat, facing in driving direction.
 Both cameras are rotated by +-45 degree, to achieve an overall field of view of about 180°.

-Each LiDAR creates a 3 dimensional point cloud that gets fused and clustered.
+Each LiDAR creates a 3 dimensional point cloud that is fused and clustered.
 The clustering algorithm that we use is called Euclidean Cluster and works like the following:

 It creates a Kd-tree representation for the input point cloud dataset P;